At0m0verr1de/Incentive-Program/README.md

-# Insentive-Program
+# Incentive-Program
-Insentive Calculator for Karnal Motors Kurukshetra Salesmen.
-Helps motivate them to sell even more accessories.
+Incentive Calculator for Karnal Motors Kurukshetra Salesmen.
+Helps motivate them to sell even more accessories and vehicles.